 Steps to fix water-damaged swollen wood floor:

-Water damage to wood floors can cause the wood to become swollen and warped, and if left unaddressed, can lead to further damage and potential hazards.
+When wood floors are exposed to water, the wood becomes swollen and subsequently warped, and if not treated, it would mean more harm and danger.
 Here are some steps to fix water-damaged swollen wood floors:

 Remove any standing water or moisture on the wooden floor:

-The first step is to remove any standing water or moisture from the affected area.
-You can use a wet/dry vacuum or towels to soak up the water from the floor
+The first measure of managing the situation is to drain or wipe out any stagnant water in the affected region.
+You can use a wet/dry vacuum or towels to sop up the water from the floor and ensure they are dried up perfectly.

 Dry the wooden floor:

-Once you have removed as much water as possible, use fans and dehumidifiers to dry out the area.
-Make sure to keep the fans and dehumidifiers running until the wood is completely dry.
-This may take several days.
+Afterward, you should reduce the room's humidity as much as possible by using fans and dehumidifiers.
+Ensure the fans and dehumidifiers run until the wood is thoroughly dry, which may take several days.

 Assess the damage: